-There are several reasons as to why your power windows might stop working.
-Below are the top 5 causes that you should be made aware of in case it happens to you.
+There are several reasons as to why your car’s windows might stop working.
+Here are five of the most common culprits you should be made aware of in case it happens to you.

 Read also: 7 Main Parts of Airbag Systems

-Wiring Issues – There are a series of wires which connect the window switch to the window motor.
-Although it is uncommon for wiring problems to exist in the door, it is possible for them to occur.
-For instance, if another component in your power window system was repaired recently, the mechanic may have inadvertently damaged one of the wires.
+For instance, if another component in your power window system was repaired recently, the mechanic may have inadvertently damaged or cut one of the wires.
 This will require you to take another trip back to the mechanic to have them fix it.